amfiz/amfiz/README.md

 - 📄 Know about my experiences https://www.linkedin.com/in/fiza-shahzad-154075283/

-- ⚡ Fun fact **As a data science enthusiast, I bring a unique blend of analytical prowess and linguistic versatility to the table.
-Beyond my fluency in English, Spanish, and Python, I have cultivated a passion for unraveling the intricacies of data.
-This multilingual proficiency not only extends to programming languages but also allows me to navigate and interpret diverse datasets with ease.
-Much like solving coding challenges, I approach language barriers as puzzles to be decoded, ensuring a seamless communication of insights and ideas.**
+- ⚡ Fun fact **As a data science enthusiast, I bring a unique blend of analytical prowess and I have cultivated a passion for unraveling the intricacies of data.**

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=amfiz&label=Profile%20views&color=0e75b6&style=flat" alt="amfiz" /> </p>